pryv/service-core/README.md

 | Run API and Preview server   | `nf start api, previews`       |
 | Run flow checker             | `watch -c flow --color=always` |

 Normally, all binaries like `nf` or `flow` must be accessed by prepending `yarn run {nf,flow}`.
+Kaspar has a set of shell aliases that simplify this.

 # Test Running

-If you want to run tests in `source/`, you will need to start with a command like this:
+If you want to run tests in `components/`, you will need to start with a command like this:

     $ ../../node_modules/.bin/mocha \
       --compilers js:babel-register \